 There are several ways that a person could be injured while on the job, but one of the most legally complicated is suffering an injury due to the fault of one of your co-workers.
 Not every co-worker caused injury will be covered by workers’ compensation, which can leave you in a very vulnerable financial situation, especially if your injury causes you to be out of work for any extended period of time.

-After you’ve been hurt because of the negligence or direct action of a co-worker, it’s vital that you learn what to do and the potential risks to your workers’ comp.
+After you’ve been hurt because of the negligence or direct action of a co-worker, it’s vital that you learn what to do and the potential risks to your workers’ compensation.
 Here are a few facts to consider after you’ve been hurt by a co-worker and information for fighting a denied workers’ compensation claim.

 What to Do Immediately Following Your Injury